 "What?
 What is it?" she yelled across the field to the students.
-"WHAT IS IT?
-WHAT ARE YOU STARING AT?"
+"WHAT ARE YOU STARING AT-?"

 "SISSI!"
 Mr. Delmas was too far away to see their reactions, but he wasn't standing still – he was running up after her, panting from the effort.
 Before Sissi could say anything else, he grabbed her from behind and pulled her off the grass, back to the path, and toward the school, leaving their luggage behind.
 They stopped underneath the awning that led into the front hall, as the exhausted Mr. Delmas could not take the squirming, screaming girl any further.